aniketkumar7/Stack_And_Queue_in_C/README.md

 <br><br>
 Also, it contains the source code of <br> Implementation of Simple Queue using Array and <br> Implementation of Queue using Linked List in C Language.
 <br><br>
-It contains the source code of <br> Implementation of Simple Queue using Array in C Language.
+It contains the source code of <br> Implementation of Circular Queue using Array in C Language.